 The rating isn’t specified for the rest of the bike.
 Therefore, it’s important to cover your screen display with plastic baggies.

-Don’t forget the connections that goes from your screen, throttle and any of the weak points on the bike where moisture can collect.
+Don’t forget the connections that go from your screen, throttle, and any of the weak points on the bike where moisture can collect.

-For those who are installing aftermarket electric bikes kits with non-water-resistant connectors we recommend placing heat shrink tubing around the connectors.
+For those who are installing aftermarket electric bike kits with non-water-resistant connectors, we recommend placing heat shrink tubing around the connectors.

 If it isn’t done correctly and tubing is to large it can trap water inside the tubing encasing the connectors.